ApaeP/kitt_bar/README.md

 ## 2 - Setup your batches

 Open the repo
-create `kitt_bar/kitt_bar_app/config/batches.json` file
+create `kitt_bar/kitt_bar_app/config/settings.json` file

-Fill it with the batches you want to have access to (current_batches should be your incoming and ongoing batches, and old_batches your batches that are finished)
+Fill it with the batches you want to have access to (current_batches should be your incoming and ongoing batches, and old_batches your batches that are finished) and the skills you want to select for project weeks. (don't change the skill_id!)
 ```json
 {
   "current_batches":[